khayargoli/backend-random-team-generator/README.md

 # Node.js + Express + MongoDB Backend API

-This repository contains the backend API for [Your Project Name/Description].
+This repository contains the backend API for random-team-generator.
 It's built using Node.js, Express.js for the server framework, and MongoDB for the database.

 ## Technologies Used